What is Mouse Melon?

 • View and edit Protocol Buffers data

 Mouse Melon provides an easy to use and fool proof user interface for viewing and editing Protocol Buffers data in wire format.
-Files can be opened and edited.
+Files and clipboard data can be opened and edited.

 • Tab based interface for editing multiple files simultaneously.